 David Starr is a Principal Software Engineer in the Commercial Marketplace Services team at Microsoft.

-Check out the ways Azure can benefit your industry.Explore
+Check out the ways that Azure can benefit your industry.Explore

-There was an error searching on those keywords.
+There was an error when searching on those keywords.
 Try searching for different keywords.